public-fta/pfta/MATHS.md

   from one or more minimal cut set failures occurring when one or more other minimal cut sets are already failed.

-Specifically, the generic contribution is given by
+The generic contribution is given by

 ```
 ω^1[T] =   ∑{1≤i≤N} ω[C_i]